codemonkeysio/code-monkeys-blog/docs/resources/bitcoin/index.md

 <div class="resource-card">

 ## Statistics

+[Know Your Coin Privacy (KYCP)](https://kycp.org/#/) - Open source online tool for users to visualize the degree of privacy in a Bitcon transaction.
+Their zero log policy states KYCP is a static client for OXT, no backend or third-party service involved other than OXT, queries are directly sent to OXT over HTTPS, and there is no way to see or log your searches

 [Mempool Observer](https://mempool.observer/) - Interesting statistics about the Bitcoin mempool including current data, historical data, recent blocks, Segregated Witness (SegWit) data, a transaction monitor, and more